openzipkin/brave/brave-spancollector-kafka/README.md

 counters in your metrics tool.
 When a span gets dropped, the reason is written to the application logs.
 The number of spans sent to the target collector can be calculated by subtracting the dropped count from the accepted count.

-Refer to `DropwizardMetricsScribeCollectorMetricsHandlerExample` for an example of how to integrate with [dropwizard metrics](https://github.com/dropwizard/metrics).
+Refer to `DropwizardMetricsSpanCollectorMetricsHandlerExample` for an example of how to integrate with [dropwizard metrics](https://github.com/dropwizard/metrics).